Do you need to value a printing business? First, some industry stats to consider:

 Established commercial printers are frequent business acquisition targets.
 You can use the selling prices of similar printing businesses to come up with a number of valuation multiples to estimate your business fair market value.

 Spend a bit of time studying the data on private printing business sales.
 After that you will discover that some valuation multiples give you the best estimate of business value:

 - Business selling price to gross sales plus inventory.

-- Business selling price to seller’s discretionary cash flow plus inventory.
+- Selling price to seller’s discretionary cash flow plus inventory.

-- Selling price to annual EBITDA.
+- Price to annual EBITDA.
 Again inventory is extra.

 The EBITDA based valuation multiples tend to give you the business value estimate with a higher spread between the low and high values.
-One reason for this is that the available cash flow in a commercial printing company is affected by the capital expenditures, such as new equipment purchases.
+One reason for this is that the available cash flow in a commercial printing company depends on its capital expenditures, such as new equipment purchases.
 While EBITDA includes the depreciation charge, it does not account for the annual “capex” outlay directly.